-As members of the World Trade Organization (WTO), Australia and New Zealand are obliged to notify WTO members where proposed mandatory regulatory measures are not substantially the same as existing international standards and the proposed measure may have a significant effect on trade.
+As members of the World Trade Organization (WTO)5, Australia and New Zealand are obliged to notify WTO members where proposed mandatory regulatory measures are inconsistent with any existing or imminent international standards and the proposed measure may have a significant effect on trade.

-There are no relevant international standards and amending the Code to permit the use of this subtilisin from genetically modified B. subtillis as a processing aid for hydrolysing proteins in foods containing protein.
-The proposed amendment is unlikely to have a significant effect on international trade as there is no general standard for enzymes used as processing aids in the Codex Alimentarius.
-Notification to the WTO (under Australia's and New Zealand's obligations under the WTO Technical Barriers to Trade or Application of Sanitary and Phytosanitary Measures Agreement) was not considered necessary.
+There are no relevant international standards and amending the Code to permit the use of triacylglycerol lipase from genetically modified T. reesei as a processing aid for the manufacture of bakery products and other cereal based products is unlikely to have a significant effect on international trade.
+Therefore, a notification to the WTO under Australia's and New Zealand's obligations under the WTO Technical Barriers to Trade or Application of Sanitary and Phytosanitary Measures Agreement is not considered necessary.